sgriffin314159/git_practice002/output_sample.md

 Output produced:
-Here is the output produced by the commit a977a8e:
+Here is some sample output produced: